Henri Matisse

 to their ultimate essence.

-In masterpieces such as "Blue Nude" and "Icarus," vitality and cosmic qualities are expressed with minimal forms.
+In masterpieces like "Blue Nude" and "Icarus," vitality and cosmic grandeur are expressed through minimal forms.

-This series of cut-out works had a significant influence on later graphic design, abstract painting, and contemporary art.
+This body of cut-out works greatly influenced later graphic design, abstract painting, and contemporary art.

-Completed in 1951 in Vence, Southern France, the Chapelle du Rosaire is said to be the culmination of Matisse's art.
+Completed in 1951 in Vence, Southern France, the Chapelle du Rosaire is said to be the synthesis of Matisse's artistic career.

 -